ricardoboss/LEAP/README.md

 This repository contains several projects providing different parts for the LEAP ecosystem:

-- `Leap.API`: An ASP.NET project for hosting a LEAP instance
+- `StepLang.Leap.API`: An ASP.NET project for hosting a LEAP instance
-- `Leap.API.DB`: The database layer for the `Leap.API`
+- `StepLang.Leap.API.DB`: The database layer for the `StepLang.Leap.API`
-- `Leap.Client`: A HTTP client for the `Leap.API`
+- `StepLang.Leap.Client`: A HTTP client for the `StepLang.Leap.API`
-- `Leap.Common`: A library of common code for the client and the API
+- `StepLang.Leap.Common`: A library of common code for the client and the API

-Both `Leap.Client` and `Leap.Common` are distributed using NuGet packages and can be used to interact with a LEAP instance.
+Both `StepLang.Leap.Client` and `StepLang.Leap.Common` are distributed using NuGet packages and can be used to interact with a LEAP instance.

 ### Running your own LEAP instance